 3. Relative Strength Index (RSI)

 RSI is a very popular momentum indicator that is used for crypto trading.
-Similar to MACD that is commonly used to identify overbought and undersold market conditions.
+Similar to MACD it is commonly used to identify overbought and undersold market conditions.
 During the extremities, traders can look for a correction.
 The RSI is displayed as a moving line underneath most typical candlestick charts.
 It’s a formula that divides price gains by price losses over two weeks to deliver a number between 0 and 100.
 This figure is used to determine whether an asset is overbought (an RSI of 70+) or oversold (an RSI of 30 or less).

 For example, if a crypto pair breaks through an RSI of 30 and continues to make higher highs.
 If this movement is paired with increasing price action, it suggests a strong upward trend.
 Conversely, an RSI that hits 70 might signal the beginning of a price reversal and a potential selling point for traders.